zkochan/objectkit/README.md

 var myURL = ok(app).getIfExists('config.environments.dev.url');
 ```

-## Important
+## Important Changes in v0.1.0

-In version 0.1.0 and higher, the self-executing nature of objectkit has been deprecated in favor of a more Node.js-style syntax.
+1. The self-executing nature of objectkit has been deprecated in favor of a more Node.js-style syntax.
 As such, going forward, this fork only will be tested and targetted at Node.js implementations.

+2. `.check` has been renamed to `.has`, and the original `.has` has been renamed to `.hasProperty` (which is mostly internal anyway, it probably won't be used).

-Additionally, `Ok` has been changed to lowercase `ok` in the examples, and `.Ok` is no longer required to initialize `require('objectkit')`.
+3. `Ok` has been changed to lowercase `ok` in the examples, and `.Ok` is no longer required to initialize `require('objectkit')`.

 ## Installing
 Object Kit is available via npm: